Announcement: Archdiocesan Policies and Procedures for Constructing, Renovating, and Restoring Places of Worship

 The USCCB’s Divine Worship Secretariat has announced that there will be two publishers of this ritual book: Catholic Book Publishing and Liturgical Press.
 These companies have indicated that the ritual edition of the Misal Romano will be available for purchase as of May 1, 2018.
 Orders for these books may be placed through ICS.

 Lastly, the Liturgy Office and the Office of Hispanic Ministry will be co-hosting a series of workshops for both clergy and musicians on the new Misal Romano at Fordham University on Tuesday, June 12, from 1:00-8:00pm.
 These workshops will be led by representatives from the Federation of Diocesan Liturgical Commissions (FDLC).
-More information and opportunities to register for these workshops will be announced shortly on the FDLC’s website.
-Additional announcements regarding these workshops will be communicated to pastors and archdiocesan musicians in the forthcoming weeks.
+More information regarding these workshops may be found on the FDLC’s website.

 In 2018, the feast day of Saint Patrick (observed as a solemnity in the Archdiocese of New York) falls on a Saturday in Lent.
 Evening Prayer I of Pastors should be celebrated on Friday evening.
 However, Evening Prayer I of the Fifth Sunday of Lent should be prayed on Saturday evening, and Saturday evening Masses should be celebrated using the texts for the Lenten Sunday.